Tentative Reconciliation

 Transactables have many states.
 A regular reconciliation event will change the state of a pending transactable to completed.
 Since tentatively reconciled items are subject to change, the state of the transactable will only change to completed when it is reconciled to a posted transaction.

-The states of transactables as they change may also be sent as webhook events based on your configuration.
+The states of transactables, as they change, may also be sent as webhook events based on your configuration.
 Note that tentatively_reconciled webhooks are the only ones sent by Modern Treasury that do not correspond to a state change.